Why Finding the Best Flood and Security Lights Matters

 Other Types of Outdoor Lights

-Area lights and wall pack lights are two other kinds of security lights that are sometimes more applicable in a commercial setting.
-But depending on your property, these utility lights can also be useful in a residential setting to illuminate barns, detached garages, storage areas, walkways or driveways.
-You’ll often find these lights with motion sensors or dusk-to-dawn light sensors.
+- Area lights and wall pack lights are more common in a commercial setting.
+But depending on your property, these utility lights can also be useful to illuminate barns, detached garages, storage areas, walkways or driveways.
+You’ll often find these lights with motion or dusk-to-dawn sensors.

 See our landscape lighting project and our guide to outdoor lighting for more ideas and tips on illuminating your outdoor areas.